Skip to Main Content

 Local Vendor Network

-Our coordinators maintain deep relationships with Canadian vendors, rental houses, and service providers across Toronto, Vancouver, Montreal.
-They know who delivers on time, who offers the best rates, and how to source specialized equipment locally.
+Here is how it adds up.
+Our coordinators keep deep relationships with Canadian vendors, rental houses, and service providers across Toronto, Vancouver, Montreal.
+They know who delivers on time, who gives the best rates, and how to source specialized gear locally.

 02.